deep-diver/ai-paper-reviewer/content/paper-reviews/2410.22304/index.md

 ![](https://ai-paper-reviewer.com/2410.22304/charts_4_0.png)

-> 🔼 The chart displays the progressive validation accuracy of the Flow during online DPO training with rollouts for Llama-3-Instruct and Phi-3-Medium models on the MetaMath dataset, comparing performance with and without training and zero-shot model performance.
+> 🔼 The charts display the progressive validation accuracy of the Flow model with and without online DPO training, compared to the zero-shot performance of a single LLM, across different numbers of training samples for Llama-3-Instruct and Phi-3-Medium models on the MetaMath dataset.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Progressive validation accuracy of Llama-3-Instruct on MetaMath.
 Figure 4: Progressive validation accuracy of Phi-3-Medium on MetaMath.